jack-parr/BudgetApp/README.md

 Budget and expenses tracking application.
-Data is stored in variables 'dataList' and 'tablesHashMap' within AppFrame.java.
+Data is stored in variables 'dataList' and 'listsHashMap' within AppFrame.java.
+AppFrame acts as the actionListener for all components.
+Uses actionCommands to identify what is being requested.

 - Set and track savings goals.
 - Manage income.